2026 SOCIAL HOUSING CONFERENCE | PARSONS X UHAB

 WHAT IS SOCIAL HOUSING?

 Social housing is a model of housing ownership and management that prioritizes people over profit.
 Rather than being treated primarily as a commodity on the private market, social housing is shaped by public purpose, democratic control, and long-term affordability.
+In practice, social housing can take many forms — from public housing and community land trusts to limited-equity cooperatives — but what unites them is a commitment to stable, community-centered, non-speculative housing that supports equity, security, and resident self-determination.

 CONFERENCE AGENDA